Airport Express Line (Delhi Metro): History

-The elevated section of the Airport Express Line was built over eight busy roads which carry a heavy volume of traffic, including the Ring Road, National Highway 48, Ridge Road and Sardar Patel Marg.
+The elevated section of the Airport Express Line was built over eight busy roads that sustain heavy volume of traffic, including the Ring Road, National Highway 48, Ridge Road and Sardar Patel Marg.

-Originally scheduled to open by 31 August 2010, well in time for the 2010 Commonwealth Games, the line finally opened on 23 February 2011 at 2 pm after missing four previously set deadlines.
-The DMRC fined Reliance Infra ₹ 37.5 lakh every day from 30 September, and ₹ 75 lakh every day from 31 October for repeatedly missing the deadlines.
+Originally scheduled to open by 31 August 2010, well in time for the 2010 Commonwealth Games, the line finally opened on 23 February 2011 at 2 PM after missing four previously set deadlines.
+The DMRC fined Reliance Infra ₹37.5 lakh every day from 30 September, and ₹75 lakh every day from 31 October for repeatedly missing the deadlines.
 The Aerocity and Dhaula Kuan stations opened on 15 August 2011.

-Services were suspended on 8 July 2012 due to a series of technical problems, including cracks in the girders, the iron beams that support the tracks; dislocated bearings that support the train; defective tracks and water seepage in tunnels.
-The Urban Development Ministry subsequently disclosed that several clips in the underground section have been seriously damaged and it will take at least 5 months to rectify the problem.
-A joint inspection by Delhi Metro and Reliance Infrastructure team has revealed that 540 bearings need rectification and some girders which have cracked also need to be recast.
+Services were suspended on 8 July 2012 due to a series of technical and infrastructural problems, including cracks in the girders, the iron beams that support the tracks; dislocated bearings that support the train; defective tracks and water seepage in tunnels.
+The Urban Development Ministry subsequently disclosed that several clips in the underground section were seriously damaged and it would take at least 5 months to rectify the problem.
+A joint inspection conducted by a Delhi Metro and Reliance Infrastructure team revealed that 540 bearings warranted rectification and that some girders which cracked also required to be recast.

 The line reopened on 23 January 2013, operating at a reduced speed of 50 km/h.
-At the reduced speed the time travel from New Delhi Metro Station to Airport was around 40–50 minutes.
-After inspection by the DMRC and various other experts, in mid-2014, DMRC reinstated 100 km/h speeds on the line.
+At the reduced speed, the time travel from New Delhi station to Terminal 3 of the Delhi Airport was around 40–50 minutes.
+Following inspection by the DMRC and various other experts, DMRC reinstated 100 km/h speeds on the line in mid-2014.

-At the original speed of 100 km/h, the journey from New Delhi Metro Station to Airport takes just 20 minutes.
+At the original speed of 100 km/h, the journey from New Delhi metro station to Airport takes just 20 minutes.

-In 2022, the DMRC decided to increase the operating speed from 100km/h (62 mph to 110km/h (68 mph) by 2023 reducing travel time from the current 20 minutes to less than 15 minutes.
+In 2022, the DMRC decided to increase the operating speed from 100 km/h to 110 km/h by 2023, reducing travel time from the current 20 minutes to less than 15 minutes.

-On 17 September 2023, the Dwarka Sector 25 metro station opened to the public, extending the Airport Express Line two kilometers into the India International Convention and Expo Centre (also known as Yashobhoomi), which opened on the same day.
-The station is underground within the new convention center, with entrances providing a quick connection to current and future exhibition halls as well as an indoor arena, among other attractions at the new convention center.
+On 17 September 2023, the Dwarka Sector 25 metro station opened to the public, extending the Airport Express Line 2 km westwards towards the India International Convention and Expo Centre, which was inaugurated the same day.
+The station is located underneath the new convention center, with entrances providing a quick connection to exhibition halls as well as an indoor arena, among other attractions at the new convention center.